The Atheist Bible, CC-BY Fabian M. Suchanek

 Atheism

-There are different definitions for atheism, but the most comprehensive one holds that atheism is the rejection of belief in the supernatural.
+There are different definitions for atheism, but the most comprehensive one holds that atheism is the rejection of the belief in the supernatural.
 This means that atheists do not believe in gods, in a spiritual life force, in life after death, in reincarnation, or in the power of prayer or faith healing.

 Why do atheists not believe in gods?
 Different atheists may have different reasons, but one major reason is certainly that there is no evidence for the existence of gods.
-Atheists see no more reason to believe in the god of the Abrahamic religions than to believe in the ancient Roman god Jupiter, the rain god Tlaloc of the Aztecs, or the unicorns of the Ancient Greeks.
+Atheists see no more reason to believe in the god of the Abrahamic religions than to believe in the Roman god Jupiter, the rain god Tlaloc of the Aztecs, or the unicorns of the Ancient Greeks.
 Most people don’t believe in these entities because they understand fully well that they are fictional.
 Some people just make an exception for their own supernatural entities.
 Atheists don’t.
 They apply the same logic to all gods: For the atheist, gods, in general, are just fictional beings.
 They appear in holy books, mythical stories, and prayers, but not in the real world.
-The same goes for all other types of supernatural entities and concepts, be it reincarnation, life after death, a life spirit, a divine first cause for the universe, or, for that matter, unicorns.
+The same goes for all other types of supernatural entities and concepts, be it reincarnation, life after death, a life spirit, a divine first cause for the Universe, or, for that matter, unicorns.
 We have seen that proofs for the existence of such entities are usually faulty or ill-formed.

 Another argument against the belief in the supernatural advanced in this book is that supernatural claims (such as the claim that a god exists, that there is life after death, or that there is a spiritual life force) are unfalsifiable.
 There is nothing that a believer would accept as evidence of the claim being false.
-This entails that the believer cannot make any prediction about the real world by help of that claim (for if she could make any prediction, the potential falsehood of that prediction would render the claim falsifiable).
+This entails that the believer cannot make any prediction about the real world by help of that claim (for if any prediction could be made, the potential falsehood of that prediction would render the claim falsifiable).
 The claim that a god exists is thus of no use in understanding the natural world, and, by the definition of this book, literally meaningless.
 Since the believer adheres to a claim that cannot be disproven by logical argument (even hypothetically), the believer has left the sphere of rational argument.
 She has chosen a belief that prevents her from changing her mind.
 Interestingly, this entails that anyone can come up with any other (equally unfalsifiable) supernatural claim — and this is indeed what happens.
-Since no one can prove the other wrong, people can (and often do) descend into endless disagreements, and, as if by coincidence, these disagreements correlate with the fault lines of more than half the world’s violent conflicts.
+Since no one can prove the other wrong, people can (and often do) descend into endless disagreements, and, as if by coincidence, these disagreements correlate with the fault lines of more than half of the world’s violent conflicts.

 Atheism rejects such supernatural claims.
 Positive atheism even holds that these claims are outright false.
 Interestingly, this stance makes positive atheism falsifiable: Any verified appearance of a god, any prayer that makes the impossible possible, or any proof of life after death would prove positive atheism wrong.
-With this, positive atheism (unlike from theism) is meaningful.
+With this, positive atheism (unlike theism) is meaningful.
 Its meaning is: No god will ever appear, no prayer will ever make the impossible possible, and no proof for life after death will ever be found.
 Positive atheism thus makes concrete (and even correct) predictions about the real world.
 Technically, positive atheism is a falsifiable and validated theory, and hence, atheists assume it to be true.

 One way to do that is through Humanism.